What Is Deep Sleep, and How Much of It Do You Really Need?

 Sleep is arguably one of the most important things we do for our bodies.
-Healthy sleep has tons of health benefits, while sleep deficiency is linked to an increased risk of heart disease, kidney disease, high blood pressure, diabetes, and stroke.
+Healthy sleep has tons of physical and mental benefits, while sleep deficiency is linked to an increased risk of heart disease, kidney disease, high blood pressure, diabetes, and stroke.

 The stages of sleep